juji-io/docs/docs/quality-chatbot-design-tips.md

 ## **Ensure Conversation Quality**

-Like in a natural conversation, humans rarely follow a pre-defined conversation flo, and tend to digress, because we're all - to a greater or lesser extent - creative, spontaneous, or very occassionally in a bad mood and non-cooperative.
+Like in a natural conversation, humans rarely follow a pre-defined conversation flow, and tend to digress, because we're all - to a greater or lesser extent - creative, spontaneous, or very occassionally in a bad mood and non-cooperative.
 To engage users in a quality conversation, a smart chatbot should be able to anticipate user digressions and handle them just right.
 Getting this right in most engines is a time-consuming feat, but in Juji we've taken the human approach, analyzed milions of human-chatbot conversations and boiled down the number of digressions to those most commonly used (and that make up about 95% of most digressive interactions).
 Digressions are most likely as non-dequitor responses to questions, particularly open-end questions.

 Here are just a few examples, some of which are already covered.